rabbityl/lepard/README.md

 #### 4DMatch Benchmark
 4DMatch is a benchmark for matching and registration of partial point clouds with time-varying geometry.
 It is constructed using randomly selected 1761 sequences from [DeformingThings4D](https://github.com/rabbityl/DeformingThings4D).
-Below shows examples with different overlap ratios.
+Below shows point cloud pairs with different overlap ratios.

 <img src="fig/4dmatch_eg.jpg" alt="drawing" width="400"/>